FlowCrypt/flowcrypt-ios/appium/README.md

-# appium project

-Project to run Appium tests together with WebdriverIO for:

-- iOS/Android Native Apps
+# iOS UI tests with Appium

-## Before running tests, please download the app and move the app file into appium directory
+Before running tests, please download the app and move the app file into appium directory.

-##Create .env file in appium root and set next variables in that file:
-ACCOUNT_EMAIL=
-ACCOUNT_PASSWORD=
-PASS_PHRASE=
-BUNDLE_ID=
+## Setup

+1. You will need a secrets file at `appium/.env` - ask @tomholub to send it to you so that you can run tests locally.
-## Install dependencies with `npm i`
+2. `npm i`

-## Install Appium 1.22.0 version with `npm install -g appium@1.22.0`
+3. `npm install -g appium@1.22.0`

-## Run smoke tests for iOS with `npm run ios.smoke`, all tests with tag #smoke will be included
+## Run tests

+`npm run ios.smoke` (all tests with tag #smoke will be included)

+(todo - how to run all tests, how to run one test)